thesecretlab/iPhoneiPadGameDevelopmentForDummies/README.md

 Audio by David J. Weiner: http://www.atomicon.net

-You are free to use these images and sound files for any non-commercial purpose.
+You are free to use this code, images, and sound files for any non-commercial purpose.
 You are not allowed to claim that you made them.
 You have to acknowledge both Secret Lab, David J. Weiner, and the book in anything you make with this.
 You can email us at [lab@secretlab.com.au](mailto:lab@secretlab.com.au).
 Thanks for buying our book, and enjoy making your games!